hightowe/timeshift_show_snap_sizes/README.md

 # Purpose

-This program strives to show approximate timeshift snapshot sizes far more rapidly and directionally more accurate than "`du -sh ./timeshift/snapshots/*`" can.
+This program strives to show approximate timeshift snapshot sizes far more rapidly and directionally more accurately than "`du -sh ./timeshift/snapshots/*`" can.

 # Methodology